jasonvan/prexel/planning.md

 * Review evaluate method again
 * Use the left multiplicity value for aggregation
 * Use the right multiplicity value for aggregation
-* need to handle "S" character, and create class variable in source code
-* need to determine how we want the aggregated value added to the aggregator
-* need to add more descriptive messages for syntax errors in interpreter
 * Allow for multiple loops of code inside of evaluate method
 * Optional
     * Write out current grammer for parser